bismuthfoundation/Hack-with-BIS/07-Simple-Web-Auth/readme.md

 TARGET_ADDRESS = '679a5ef3ad5e75d9ba7773bc5986e6d390556a85e92a78db55aa2471'
 ```

-The rest is simple PHP: transaction.php then gets a "data" param filled with a php array:
+The rest is simple PHP: transaction.php gets a "data" param filled with a php array:
 ```
 [
 block_height,   // block # of the matching transaction